xopxe/micro_rosso_arduino/README.md

 Note: In Arduino micro-ros, the maximum number of resources (services, publishers, subscribers, timers, etc.) is configured in the `colcon.meta` file.

-## Arduino libraries
+**Arduino libraries**

-These are libraries needed by the base system, plus libraries required by the different modules.
+These are libraries needed by the base system.

-**Base libraries**

 * [micro_ros_arduino](https://github.com/micro-ROS/micro_ros_arduino): ROS2 API.
 Must be installed into the sketch from the zip file downloaded from the [releases](https://github.com/micro-ROS/micro_ros_arduino/releases) page.
 Select the one corresponding to you ROS2 version (e.g. humble, iron)

-* Time by Michael Margolis.
-It's not strictly necessary and can be disabled by commenting the `#define USE_SET_TIME` in micro_rosso_config.h.

-**Modules' dependencies**

-Different modules have their own dependencies.
-If you do not want to build a module, comment the corresponding `#define` in `build_modules.h`.

-* ESP32Encoder by Kevin Harrington.
-Used by the `mobility_tracked` and `robotito_apds9960` modules.
-This library is ESP32-specific as it uses ESP32 hardware counters.

-* Adafruit MPU6050 by Adafruit.
-Used by the `env_mpu6050` module.

-* Adafruit BME680 by Adafruit.
-Used by the `env_bme680` module.

-* Cdrv8833 by Steffano Ledda.
-Used by the `robotito_omni`module.

-* Arduino\_APDS9960 by Arduino.
-Used by the `robotito_apds9960` module.

-* Adafruit VL53L0X by Adafruit.
-Used by the `robotito_vl53ring` module.

 ## Files

 * `micro_rosso.ino`: Main sketch, modify to include and setup modules.

-* `micro_rosso.h`, `micro_rosso.cpp`: library used to create modules.
+* `micro_rosso.h`, `micro_rosso.cpp`: library used to create and run modules.

 * `micro_rosso_config.h`: configuration for `micro_rosso`.
 There you can configuire the ros2 node name, i2c pins, debugging console output, micro-ros transport, etc.

 * `logger.h`, `logger.cpp`: utility module pre-loaded by `micro_rosso` and used to send `/rosout` topics.

 * everything else in the `src/` folder: modules and their dependencies.
-See Section 'How to use modules'.

-* `src/build_modules.h`: used to select the modules to be built.

-## micro_rosso configuration
+## Configuring micro_rosso

-You can configure micro_rosso editing `micro\_rosos\_config.h` before building your project.
+You can configure micro_rosso editing `micro_rosso_config.h` before building your project.

+## Provided Modules

+Different modules have their own dependencies.
+If you do not want to build a module, comment the corresponding `#define` in `src/build_modules.h`.

+* `env_bme680` environmental sensor.
+Depends on the Adafruit BME680 library by Adafruit.

+* `env_dht22` environmental sensor.

+* `imu_bno08x` IMU.
+Depends on the SparkFun BNO08X Cortex Based IMU library by SparkFun Electronics

+* `imu_mpu6050`IMU.
+Depends on the Adafruit MPU6050 library by Adafruit.

+* `odom_helper` odometry library.
+Simple dead-reconing tracker and ROS2 odometry topic publisher.

+* `ros_status` module, allows to react to changes in the connection status (e.g., power on a LED when an agent is connected).

+* `sync_time` service.
+Sinchronize the microcontroller's clock to ROS2.
+Depends on the Time library by Michael Margolis.
+It's not strictly necessary and can be disabled by commenting the `#define USE_SET_TIME` in `micro_rosso_config.h`.

+* `ticker` publisher.
+Cerates a 1Hz timer.

+* `robotito/robotito_omni` module for the/robotito/ platform.
+Omnidirectional platform using two dual H-bridges.
+Depends on the Cdrv8833 library by Steffano Ledda, and the ESP32Encoder library by Kevin Harrington.

+* `robotito/robotito_apds9960` module for the/robotito/ platform.
+Supports the APDS9960 color/proximity/gesture sensor.
+Depends on the Arduino\_APDS9960 library by Arduino.

+* `robotito/robotito_vl53ring` module for the/robotito/ platform.
+Produces a laser\_scan fro the ring of VL53L0X TOF distance sensors.
+Depends on the Adafruit VL53L0X library by Adafruit.

+* `oruga/mobility_tracked` module for a tracked robot usng a Sabertooth motor controller.
+Depends on the ESP32Encoder library by Kevin Harrington.

 ## How to use modules